IndyD/data-science-tools/autoEDA/README.md

 - smart annotate heat and corr maps depening on size
 - add col restrictions to pca and corr_heatmap
 - add ability to slice off part of the data (remove outliers)
+- fix categorical ranking if there are NaNs (add to pipeline)
+- add split column for categorical pairs